vladsavelyev/TargQC/README.md

 Other supported schedulers: Platform LSF ("lsf"), Sun Grid Engine ("sge"), Torque ("torque"), SLURM ("slurm") (see details at https://github.com/roryk/ipython-cluster-helper)

-# BED_Annotation - a tool for BED file annotation with Ensemble gene names
+# bed_annotation - a tool that assings gene names to regions in a BED file based on Ensembl genomic features overlap

 [![Anaconda-Server Badge](https://anaconda.org/vladsaveliev/bed_annotation/badges/installer/conda.svg)](https://conda.anaconda.org/vladsaveliev)

-The package provides a script named `annotate_bed.py` that annotates a BED file regions with gene symbols, based on Ensembl data.
+The package provides a script named `annotate_bed.py` that takes a BED file on input, and outputs it with a 4th column containing gene symbols based on Ensembl data.

 ### Installation